Protections From Abuse (PFA)

 With offices in Harrisburg, Newport, the protection from abuse attorneys at Scaringi Law have more than 80 years of combined experience practicing divorce and family law in central Pennsylvania.
 We are compassionate and approachable lawyers who are dedicated to acting quickly on each client's behalf, especially in situations involving abuse or alleged abuse.

 The time to act is now.
-Please contact our law firm for a free consultation.
+Please contact our law firm to ask about our free consultations.

 Call now to Speak with a PFA Attorney